OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 and - hopefully - returning the same result.

-Comparing the length of the code, its readability, its complexity, its structure, and possibily its beauty can be an interesting exercise.
+Comparing the length of the code, its readability, its complexity, its structure, and possibily its beauty can be an interesting journey.

 We will use the following programming languages:
 - [Java](#java)
     - Uses a Virtual Machine (JVM).
 Object Oriented, Functional features since Java 8.
 Requires compilation (`javac`).
 Strongly typed.
 - [Scala](#scala)
-    - Uses the _same_ Virtual Machine as Java, Object Oroientd _and_ Functional since day one.
+    - Uses the _same_ Virtual Machine as Java, Object Oriented _and_ Functional since day one.
 Extremely well designed, natively implements immutability and other key concepts.
     Can sound a bit complex to a beginner, but addicting after that.
     Requires compilation (`scalac`).
 - [Kotlin](#kotlin)
     - Somewhat similar to `Scala`, designed by the JetBrain team (author of the IntelliJ IDE, the best).
     Requires compilation (`kotlinc`).
 - [JavaScript](#javascript)
-    - Has been around for years.
-Designed _in 10 days_ by a Netscape engineer.
+    - Has been around for years 1995).
+Designed _in 10 days_ by a Netscape engineer (Brendan Eich).
     Not typed (on purpose), and natively functional.
-Regained _a lot_ of popularity when Web 2.0 was released, used everywhere a browser runs, to program client-side application (a **lot** of JavaScript frameworks are available).
-Interestingly, some servers can also be programmed using JavaScript, since the success of [`nodejs`](https://nodejs.org/). `NodeJS` if a JavaScript runtime built on `V8`, Chrome's JavsSCript engine, open source.
+Regained _a lot_ of popularity when Web 2.0 was released, used everywhere a browser runs, to program client-side applications (a **lot** of JavaScript frameworks are available).
+    Interestingly, some server-side code can also be written using JavaScript, since the success of [`nodejs`](https://nodejs.org/).
+    `NodeJS` is a JavaScript runtime built on `V8`, Chrome's JavsSCript engine, open source.
     This is what makes JavaScript one of the very few languages that can be used on the cient as well as on the server.
     Interpreted, does not require compilation.
 - [Python](#python)